jvitor83/angular-pwa-seed/README.md

 > > _- Ex: To compile windows, must have Visual Studio and be on windows to run._

-> See the links below to know how to install each.
+> See the links below to know how to install each requirement.

 **You could use some custom npm scripts/commands to install/run the platform:**